fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/zh/part13a.md

 We have also defined <i>modelName: 'note'</i>, the default "model name" would be capitalized <i>Note</i>.
 However we want to have a lowercase initial, it will make a few things a bit more convenient going forward.

-The database operation is easy to do using the [query interface](https://sequelize.org/master/manual/model-querying-basics.html) provided by models, the method [findAll](https://sequelize.org/master/class/lib/model.js~Model.html#static-method-findAll) works exactly as it is assumed by it's name to work:
+The database operation is easy to do using the [query interface](https://sequelize.org/master/manual/model-querying-basics.html) provided by models, the method [findAll](https://sequelize.org/master/class/lib/model.js~Model.html#static-method-findAll) works exactly as it is assumed by it''s name to work:

 ```js
 app.get('/api/notes', async (req, res) => {